pikaju/flutter-braintree/README.md

 BTAppSwitch.setReturnURLScheme("com.your-company.your-app.braintree")
 ```

-Moreover, you need to specify the same URL scheme in your Info.plist:
+Moreover, you need to specify the same URL scheme in your `Info.plist`:
 ```xml
 <key>CFBundleURLTypes</key>
 <array>